 We began in 1990 with an inaugural cohort of 8 intrepid graduate scholars in Electrical and Computer Engineering.
 Now, over 700 undergraduate and graduate students spend a semester or more on our campus each year.
 It is not just engineering students who come to Georgia Tech – in addition to STEM-focused coursework, students can participate in programs such as a French immersion program focused on sustainability or gain the confidence to launch their own company through Startup Lab, part one of Georgia Tech’s innovative CREATE-X program.

 Our academic programs are energized by Georgia Tech-CNRS IRL 2958, an international joint research laboratory between Georgia Tech and the Centre National de la Recherche Scientifique (CNRS), with a presence in both Metz and Atlanta.
 This partnership stimulates joint research programs in strategic technological areas, and fuels the exchange of ideas between students, researchers, and faculty.
-Cutting-edge research in secure networks and innovative materials led to the creation of the Institut Lafayette, which promotes technology transfer from Georgia Tech-Lorraine’s research laboratories, and transatlantic industrial research and development opportunities in the optoelectronics sector.
+Cutting-edge research in secure networks and innovative materials led to the creation of the Institut Lafayette, which promotes technology transfer from Georgia Tech-Europe’s research laboratories, and transatlantic industrial research and development opportunities in the optoelectronics sector.

-Along with our dedicated staff and faculty who are deeply committed to their mission of building this extraordinary European/US partnership in education, research, and innovation, I invite you to change your campus and change your life by choosing Georgia Tech-Lorraine in France.
+Along with our dedicated staff and faculty who are deeply committed to their mission of building this extraordinary European/US partnership in education, research, and innovation, I invite you to change your campus and change your life by choosing Georgia Tech-Europe in France.